-1 in 3 properties to have bat boxes built into the gable end would offer potential bat roosts and augment the natural roosting opportunities These boxes should be erected not less than 3m high.
+1 in 3 properties should have bat boxes built into the gable end of properties, these would offer potential bat roosts and augment the natural roosting opportunities These boxes should be erected not less than 3m high.

 There are other bat box designs available and different types can be found to match individual properties.
 Details of this and others can be found here: